NexTa-Li/MVCSoftbody/Notes.md

 - Seems like during vertex collisions, they end up getting stuck together permanently in some rare instances (this may be fixed?)

-- Right leaning bias (Serious bug, needs to be fixed)

 - Spawning on top of each other causes a permanent stick

-### Unknown bias towards positive infinity

-- For the longest time there has always been a bias towards the right side of the container during sustained collisions. so if theres enough bodies to fill up the entire ground, they will force each other towards the right.
-I am not sure why. (easy hack is to just set some gravity towards the left)
-- After doing some testing the only thing I can see this being caused by is somewhere in handleSoftBodyCollisions()
-- accumulating softbody collision forces makes this less apparent with larger numbers for some reason, now they flow back and forth

-#### **What is NOT causing this bug:**

-- [x] applyFriction
-- [x] handlePointCollision
-- [ ] handleRigidCollisions ~ hard to say for sure but I doubt it

 ### Bounciness modifier is just a hack.